james-stevens/recursor-protobuf/README.md

 - `recursor_protobuf_packets_out`
 - `recursor_protobuf_bytes_in`
 - `recursor_protobuf_bytes_out`
-- `recursor_protobuf_dropped_bytes`
+- `recursor_protobuf_lost_bytes`
-- `recursor_protobuf_dropped_packets`
+- `recursor_protobuf_lost_packets`

 All metrics are `counter` type.

-Dropped packets are packets received from PDNS Recursor that we were unable to write to the output receiver e.g. due to it being down / connection failure or the buffer was full (congestion).
+Lost packets are packets received from PDNS Recursor that we were unable to write to the output receiver e.g. due to it being down / connection failure or the buffer was full (congestion).
-Dropped bytes are measured in bytes of JSON, that fail to get written.
+Lost bytes are measured in bytes of JSON, that fail to get written.

+Lost packets & bytes does **NOT** include frames correctly read from the input that did not correctly decode as a `dnsmessage` protobuf.

 ## This is where the `proto` file came from